Creating a Family Menu Board for Your Command Center

 My family definitely needs to have planned meals.
-With the kid’s sports’ schedules some days we need to have quick and easy meals (or possibly even eat-on-the-run meals), but on the days with no sports or after-school activities we prefer longer, sit-down meals and having the menu planned out a week at a time helps us make sure we aren’t missing any opportunities to do just that.
+With the kids’ sports’ schedules some days we need to have quick and easy meals (or possibly even eat-on-the-run meals), but on the days with no sports or after-school activities we prefer longer, sit-down meals and having the menu planned out a week at a time helps us make sure we aren’t missing any opportunities to do just that.
 Having a menu board also helps with grocery shopping as I am no longer standing in the middle of Kroger trying to figure out what I should make for dinner.

 I knew when I began working on a command center, that a menu board would be part of it.
 I wanted a large sized menu board where the entire week could be planned at once.
 I also wanted it to be easy to view and to update.

-When I found this farmhouse chalkboard at Hobby Lobby, on sale for $25, I knew I had found my menu board.
+When I found this farmhouse chalkboard at Hobby Lobby I knew I had found my menu board.

 When you purchase a new chalkboard, be sure to “season” the writing surface – this will help the board to erase better which will lead to a longer life for the chalkboard.
 To “season” a chalkboard, turn a piece of chalk on its side and cover the entire board with chalk making sure to also coat the edges.
 When the entire board is covered, erase with a dry eraser or a soft cloth.
 Change the direction of your chalk and cover the board with chalk and dry erase again.
 Repeat this process 4 or 5 times.
 Now your board can be cleaned with a damp, dry cloth.